spenibus/twitch-rss-php/README.md

         you have to create the file `key.txt` yourself to enable this feature
         use a password of your choice
         ex: `?channel=gogcom&limit=10&key=topSecret`
+    - `showidtitle`
+        puts the video id in the item title
+        helps to easily identify video or spot duplicate

 - Client ID
     put the client ID of the registered app in `config/clientid.txt`